 Finding a contractor after a storm can be difficult and time-consuming.
 That's why it's a good idea to start looking for one immediately.

 You do not have to wait for Shelter to inspect your home before selecting who you want to repair it.
 However, other than temporary emergency repairs, your contractor should not begin any final repairs until we inspect the damage.

 How long will it take to settle my claim?

 The time it takes to complete the claim process depends on several things.
 Shelter brings in extra staff to handle the increased number of claims caused by a severe storm, but we may have hundreds or even thousands of customers with damaged property.
 The number of claims, the severity and complexity of your damages, the availability of contractors or vendors, and safety issues all contribute to the time it takes to settle your claim.
 Be assured, we will complete your claim and pay you as soon as we reasonably can.

 Why is my mortgage holder named on the payment?

-Mortgagees are often named on your policy, and most require that their name be listed on claim payments.
+Mortgagees (the lender providing the mortgage on your property) are often named on your policy, and most require that their name be listed on claim payments.
 Most policies also require the mortgagee to be listed on payments.
 You will need to call your mortgagee to find out how to get their endorsement on it.
 You can usually find this contact information on the back of your monthly mortgage statement.